jeffreysbrother/thermospas-email-template/README.md

 ##FEATURES:##
 1. table-based, modular HTML email (will ultimately have only inline styles)
 2. no media queries; width of 600px
-3. placeholders for logos, social icons, and other images
+3. use of rems and ems so that each module can be resized independently
-4. use of rems and ems so that each module can be resized independently
+4. thoroughly-documented, validated code
-5. thoroughly-documented, validated code
+5. CSS fix for superscript HTML entities (&reg;) -- line-height distortion is anticipated, eliminated
-6. CSS fix for superscript HTML entities (&reg;) -- line-height distortion is anticipated, eliminated
+6. Absolute paths to hosted images (social icons, etc)

 ##DIFFERENCES BETWEEN BUILD AND PSD:##